Pipeline Overview

 • Using a combination of bioinformatics and experimental methods, allowing rapid and accurate identification of small molecule binding sites.

-Molecure’s current goal is to provide the biopharmaceutical industry with a platform for identifying starting compounds, confirming that mRNA can be a therapeutic target for small molecules, which opens up tremendous scientific opportunities providing tangible medical solutions.
+Molecure’s intention is to provide the biopharmaceutical industry with a platform for identifying starting compounds, confirming that mRNA can be a therapeutic target for small molecules, which opens up tremendous scientific opportunities providing tangible medical solutions.
+Click here to view our offerings

 Publications